AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 object in the config allows a config author to define how OCIO may instantiate a new display and views from a user's ICC monitor profile.

-**Config authors**: Add a virtual display to your config to enable a user to use the ICC profile for their monitor.
+**Config authors**: Add a ``virtual_display`` to your config to enable a user to use the ICC profile for their monitor.
+Note that if you do not add the virtual display, applications will not be able to instantiate an ICC profile with your config.

-**Developers**: There is new code to add ask OCIO to instantiate a new display and views from an ICC profile.
+**Developers**: There is new SystemMonitor code to use to ask OCIO to instantiate a new display and views from an ICC profile.
+This is also able to query the operating system on Mac and Windows to obtain the user's current profile.

 A categories attribute for color spaces
 ***************************************

-A new attribute called "categories" has been added to color spaces.
+A new attribute called ``categories`` has been added to color spaces.
 The goal is to allow applications to filter the complete list of color spaces down to only show users the ones needed for the task at hand.
-For example, when choosing a working space, it may not be useful to show all the color spaces in the config.
+For example, when choosing a working space, it may not be ideal to show all the color spaces in the config.
+The list of color spaces is filtered by both a "user-defined set" and an "application-defined" set of categories.
+For example, the user-defined set could include categories for which department (lighting, comp, etc.) and the artist experience level (e.g. basic or advanced).
+The application-defined set could include categories for different types of menus, for example working spaces vs. file IO.

 **Config authors**: Add the categories attribute to help applications shorten their menus to only include the appropriate color spaces for various tasks.
+Configure your app configuration scripts to set the ``OCIO_USER_CATEGORIES`` env var with the appropriate categories.

 **Developers**: Use the Menu Helpers classes to build your application color space menus to take advantage of this feature.
+Publish the category string you use for each of your color space menus so config authors may use them in their configs.

+Encoding Attribute
+******************

+There is a new attribute called ``encoding`` that may be used to indicate the type of encoding used for a color space.
+The encoding options are ``scene-linear``, ``display-linear``, ``log``, ``sdr-video``, ``hdr-video``, and ``data``.
+This is useful to applications since image processing algorithms often need to know the encoding for optimium results.
+The encoding may also be used in the viewing rules to filter views based on the color space.
+The encoding attribute may be used in combination with the categories.
+For example, an application may ask for the list of all color spaces with a category "working-space" and an encoding "scene-linear".

+**Config authors**: Set the encoding attribute on your color spaces to help applications know how to process images in that space better.
+Also, use the encoding in viewing rules to allow applications to filter the views to be appropriate for a given color space.

+**Developers**: Knowing the encoding of a color space may allow you to optimize your image processing algorithms.

 Inactive color space list
 *************************

-There is now an inactive_colorspaces list in the config and a corresponding environment variable.
+There is now an ``inactive_colorspaces`` list in the config and a corresponding environment variable.
 This allows config authors to keep color spaces in a config but prevent them from appearing in application menus.

 **Config authors**: This allows you to remove color spaces you don't want users to have access to.
+This may also be set via the ``OCIO_INACTIVE_COLORSPACES`` environment variable.

 **Developers**: These color spaces will not show up in the normal list of color spaces, however you may still use them as arguments to getProcessor.